 Can I have a party?

 Yes, within reason, but you must inform the Residential and Campus Life team in advance of the party, the number of party goers must not exceed health & safety regulations and that noise levels must be kept to a minimum as you must be considerate to all your neighbours.

-Please be aware that any damage or complaints made by any of your guests will be your responsibility and you will be the sole person responsible for all payments due covering all repairs and or damages done to Wrexham Village property.
+Please be aware your guests are your responsibility and any damage or complaints made regarding your guests will be addressed to you and you will be the sole person responsible for all payments due covering all repairs and or damages done to Wrexham Village property

 Are there any spare rooms for visitors to stay in?

-Yes, we do have a limited number of rooms that we are able to offer on a temporary basis to friends and family members who would like to stay; you will need to check with the administration team for availability and prices, and complete and submit a ‘Temporary Guest Accommodation Booking Form’ with at least a minimum of 48 hours before their arrival.
+Yes, subject to availability, we do have a limited number of rooms that we are able to offer on a temporary basis to friends and family members who would like to stay; you will need to check with the administration Residential and Campus Life team for availability and prices, and provide advance notice of 7 days prior to their arrival.

 Will there be bedding provided?

-Student need to provide their own bedding but all rooms allocated for family and friends to use whilst visiting do come supplied with bedding, which includes sheets, pillows and duvets; guests are also able to use the fully equipped kitchen & living areas where tea and coffee are also supplied.
+Students need to provide their own bedding but all rooms allocated for family and friends to use whilst visiting do come supplied with bedding, which includes sheets, pillows and duvets; guests are also able to use the fully equipped kitchen & living areas.
+Please check for availability and prices.

 Who is responsible for cleaning my bedroom and our kitchen & living area?

 It is your responsibility to clean and maintain your room and jointly as a group sharing a kitchen and living area, to ensure that it remains clean and tidy and that there is no build up of any dirty dishes and that all the rubbish and recycling is taken out regularly.

-The stairs and hallways’ outside the living areas (communal areas) are cleaned on a regular basis by cleaners.
-At the end of your agreement, your bedroom and kitchen/living area must be returned in good condition or additional charges will be levied.
+The stairs and hallways’ outside the living areas (communal areas) are cleaned on a regular basis by in-house cleaners.
+At the end of your agreement, your bedroom and kitchen/living area must be returned in good condition or additional charges will be applied.

 Where can I wash my clothes and bedding?